 Regardless of what commands, mouse clicks or other inputs are made from that point on, the designated window will remain at the forefront, superseding any other open windows until Always on Top is toggled off.
 The default keyboard shortcut for the Always on Top toggle is Windows Key + CTRL + T.

-The Microsoft PowerToys utility, Screen Ruler, shown in Figure O, is a quick and easy way to measure the pixels represented on your display screen.
+The Microsoft PowerToys utility, Screen Ruler is a quick and easy way to measure the pixels represented on your display screen (Figure O).
 The tool is perfect for determining the pixel size of a potential screen capture or for lining up objects in a document.

-Quick Accent, shown in Figure P, is an alternative way to type accented characters, which is useful for when a keyboard doesn’t support that specific accent with a quick key combo.
+Quick Accent is an alternative way to type accented characters, which is useful for when a keyboard doesn’t support that specific accent with a quick key combo (Figure P).
 Use this utility to create accented characters, especially for writing in languages other than English.

-The Microsoft PowerToys utility, Text Extractor, shown in Figure Q, is a convenient way to copy text from anywhere on your screen.
+The Microsoft PowerToys utility Text Extractor is a convenient way to copy text from anywhere on your screen (Figure Q).
 This code is based on Joe Finney’s Text Grab.
 Text Extractor uses optical character recognition to read the text on the screen, so it may require editing or proofreading.

-The Microsoft PowerToys utility, File Locksmith, shown in Figure R, is a Windows shell extension for checking what files are in use and by which processes.
+The Microsoft PowerToys utility File Locksmith is a Windows shell extension for checking what files are in use and by which processes (Figure R).
 After installing, right-click on one or more selected files in File Explorer, and then select “What’s using this file?” from the context menu.

 Hosts File Editor

-The Window PowerToys utility, Hosts File Editor, shown in Figure S, is a quick and simple utility for editing a local hosts file.
+The Window PowerToys utility Hosts File Editor is a quick and simple utility for editing a local hosts file (Figure S).
 Note, the application will only work if a hosts file exists.

-The Microsoft PowerToys utility Mouse Jump, shown in Figure T, is a new feature for the existing set of mouse utilities.
+The Microsoft PowerToys utility Mouse Jump is a new feature for the existing set of mouse utilities (Figure T).
 Mouse Jump allows you to instantly move the mouse pointer great distances on the same screen and even jump from one screen to another, if you wish.

 Paste as Text

-The Window PowerToys utility Paste as Text, shown in Figure U, is a keyboard combination shortcut that allows users to paste formatted clipboard contents as plain unformatted text.
+The Window PowerToys utility Paste as Text is a keyboard combination shortcut that allows users to paste formatted clipboard contents as plain unformatted text (Figure U).
 Using this tool will also replace the formatted text with plain text in the clipboard, so users can always paste as text.

 Are more Microsoft PowerToys coming soon?